psychNerdJae/into-the-tidyverse/README.md

 ## File and folder structure

+Files in the parent folder:
+Whenever you want to engage with these workshops, remember to first double-click on `into-the-tidyverse.Rproj` first.
+This opens up a new R session (so that work you're doing for this project doesn't disturb whatever work you might be doing for other R projects).

 Sandbox:
 For reasons that are explained in more detail in *Sandbox/readme.txt*, you should never, ever, ever modify anything that's in any other folder.
 Seriously, under most circumstances, there should be no reason for you to ever navigate into these directories or open these files.
 If you're wanting to save scripts, plots, whatever, you should do it in the Sandbox.